-In light of the forgoing analysis, staff recommends that the City Council: (1) adopt the Initial Study and Negative Declaration (Attachment "A"), which determines that General Plan Amendment 2013-01 and the 2013-2021 Housing Element will not have a adverse significant impact on the environment; and, (2) approve General Plan Amendment 2013-01 and adopt the 2013-2021 Housing Element, in compliance with State Housing Element Law (Attachment "B").
+- 1) Adopt Planning and Preservation Commission Resolution No. 2014-01 (Attachment 1), recommending adoption of the Draft Initial Study and Negative Declaration to the City Council for General Plan Amendment 2013-01 and the 2013-2021 Housing Element, determining that the proposed Housing Element updates will not have a significant adverse impact on the environment; and, - 2) Adopt Planning and Preservation Commission Resolution No. 2014-02 (Attachment 2), recommending approval and adoption of General Plan Amendment 2013-01 and the 2013-2021 Housing Element, in compliance with State law.